atbcb/ICTTestingBaseline/docs/04FocusHidden.md

 ## Limitations, Assumptions, or Exceptions
 * Without exception, focus must shift to modal dialog boxes and remain within the dialog box until the box is closed by the user.
-* If using the keyboard reveals "tooltip" or Title information (e.g., through scripts), then it is not necessary to have that information on the page. *<<KE: Suggest moving this to keyboard access and stating here "this test does not cover information revealed by tooltip or Title>>*

 ## Test Procedure for SC 1.3.2 and 2.4.3
 ### Select/Identify Content